From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Background and Related Work

 \subsection{Privacy Risks for AI Agents}

 As LLMs are deployed as tool-using agents, privacy evaluation has moved beyond static prompts to privacy in action.
-One line of work studies privacy-related reasoning through direct probing~\citep{mireshghallah2023can}.
-A second line measures privacy within benign task execution.
-PrivacyLens~\citep{shao2024privacylens} evaluates leakage in action trajectories, and AgentDAM~\citep{zharmagambetov2025agentdam} operationalizes data minimization.
-A third line examines adversarial settings for tool-integrated agents, including prompt injection and context hijacking attacks~\citep{evtimov2025wasp,bagdasarian2024airgapagent}.
+Prior work studies privacy-related reasoning through contextual-integrity probing~\citep{mireshghallah2023can}, leakage and data minimization during benign task execution~\citep{shao2024privacylens,zharmagambetov2025agentdam}, and adversarial tool-use settings such as prompt injection and context hijacking~\citep{evtimov2025wasp,bagdasarian2024airgapagent}.
+A complementary line examines agent-side data stores---retrieval-augmented generation~\citep{zeng2024good} and persistent memory~\citep{mireshghallah2025cimemories}---where sensitive content can be re-exposed in later interactions.
 These evaluations capture important privacy properties of agent behavior, especially access, use, and explicit disclosure of sensitive information.
 They do not directly measure whether an agent can synthesize anonymized traces into a concrete identity hypothesis.
 We study this missing outcome, which we call \emph{inference-driven linkage}.